Parth-Chouhan/URL-Shortener/README.md

 Make sure your local MySQL server is running.

-Create the database and table using the SQL commands provided in the Database Design section.
+Create the database and urls table using the SQL schema provided in the Database Design section.

 5. Configure Environment Variables

-Create a .env file:
+Create the .env file in the project root:

 DB_HOST=localhost
 DB_USER=root